MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/ISVs/tblGroups.md

 ---
-title: in.tblGroups
+title: in.tblGroups - Table
 ---
-# in.tblGroups
+# in.tblGroups - Input Schema Table

 ​Device-local and Domain Security Groups.​​